The best Black Friday pet deals we’ve found so far | CNN Underscored

 Fable

-Best known for its living-room-worthy dog crate, Fable has lots of other cool pupper products, too, like toys, harnesses and bowls.
+Best known for its living-room-worthy dog crate, Fable has lots of other cool pupper products too, such as toys, harnesses and bowls.
 Now through Dec.
 4, entering the code HOLIDAY2022 will get you 20% off any single item and up to 35% off sets.
 That’s the best deal devotees of this upscale pet retailer have seen all year.

 Pulling double duty as both a sleek hound home and a side table, the Fable Crate comes with a white or clear acrylic gate.
 The Bed inside comes in a choice of six serene hues.